grimtech.dev

 The GPU Module

-• Kills battery life
+• Meaningfully worse battery life whenever it’s installed

-• Adds significant bulk and weight
+• Real bulk and weight

 Who Should Buy This?

-✅ Buy if:
+Buy if:

-• You believe in right-to-repair
+• You believe in right-to-repair and want to put your money behind it

-• You enjoy tinkering and customization
+• You enjoy tinkering and configuring your own hardware

-❌ Skip if:
+Skip if:

-• You want the best battery life
+• You want the best possible battery life

-• You need absolute polish and refinement
+• You need maximum polish and fit-and-finish

-• You want maximum gaming performance
+• You want the most gaming performance per dollar

-• You prefer “it just works” simplicity
+• You prefer an “it just works” laptop with no configuration involved

 The Bigger Picture